yuechen-li-dev/Margaret/primer/vulkan-primer.md

       - Reuse standardized creation helpers for common buffers, images, samplers, and views.
       - Do not duplicate setup logic with small variations across the codebase.
       - Keep feature and extension enabling decisions centralized.
+      - Keep memory allocation and binding policy consistent with repository conventions.
+    guidance:
+      - Resource creation is not merely boilerplate.
+      - It is where capabilities, memory policy, debug labeling, and lifetime assumptions become real.

   frame_resources:
     headline: